emotional-expressions-lab/eNVBs-of-Winning-and-Losing/docs/README.md

 ## Reproducing the technical validation

-The analysis runs in R (>= 4.2).
-To reproduce every table in the Technical Validation section:
+The analysis runs in R. To reproduce every table in the Technical Validation section:

 ```r